-For many people with brain and spinal cord injuries, phones provide security, independence and access to an increasing array of applications that make work, life and play safer and more fulfilling.
-The Tech Lab at Craig Hospital works with patients to understand the options available to them and how to access and use phones to enhance their daily lives.
+For many people with brain and spinal cord injuries, phones provide security, independence, and access to an increasing array of applications that make work, life and play safer and more fulfilling.
+The Assistive Technology Lab (Tech Lab) at Craig Hospital works with patients to understand the options available to them and how to access and use phones to enhance their daily lives.

-Cell phones have a vast number of capabilities beyond calling and texting.
-Once able to access their cell phones, patients can call for help in an emergency or use a variety of smart phone apps to assist with memory, organization and hands-free operation.
-When physical access to a phone is a challenge, the Tech Lab can also help determine solutions for accessing touch screens, using Bluetooth headsets, tapping into voice recognition features and mounting cell phones onto wheelchairs or beds.
+Cell phones offer a vast number of capabilities beyond calling and texting.
+Once able to access their cell phones, people can call for help in an emergency or use a variety of smart phone apps to assist with memory, organization, and hands-free operation.
+When physical access to a phone is a challenge, the Tech Lab can help determine solutions for accessing touch screens, using Bluetooth headsets, tapping into voice recognition features, and mounting cell phones onto wheelchairs or beds.
 For individuals with physical limitations, the most useful, basic features of a cell phone are Bluetooth compatibility and voice dialing.